cs4241-20a/a3-persistence/README.md

 - The users are stored in the MongoDB database in a separate collection, but this isn't really used anywhere (just for me to track logins).
 - I don't really have `"HTML input tags and form fields of various flavors (<textarea>, <input>, checkboxes, radio buttons etc.)"`, but I couldn't find anywhere to insert these that would make sense.
+- The collisions are not with the visual barriers, but involve cubes that were placed by hand.
+Apologies if some of the collision boxes are inaccurate, I tried my best.